zulip/zulip/docs/shell-tips.md

 You can run some files directly, without specifying a program to interpret them.

-That's why you may have seen cases when some Python scripts are called with `python`:
+That's why you may have seen cases, in the Zulip codebase or elsewhere, when some Python scripts are called with `python`:

 ```
 $ python my_program.py